nozerobit/parrot-config/README.md

 # Possible Alacritty Error - This may not apply to everyone

-If you press Windows + Enter and nothing is happening, then most likeyly Alacritty failed to compile but you can fix it easily by doing this:
+If you press Windows + Enter and nothing is happening, then most likely Alacritty failed to compile but you can fix it easily by doing this:

 ![image](https://user-images.githubusercontent.com/83516002/125389659-18c10c80-e391-11eb-8f07-4167838aa91f.png)